Financial Aid & Scholarships

 Lawrence J. Nowlan Scholarship for the Arts

 The Lawrence J. Nowlan Scholarship for the Arts is offered for all disciplines of performing and visual arts.
-Rising 9th grade students must submit a completed application and a piece of work or record of performance by January 15, 2018.
+Rising 9th grade students must submit a completed application and a piece of work or record of performance by January 15, 2018 to the Admissions Office.

 Dominic L. Coyle Memorial Scholarship